- Emergency preparedness

 - Travel safety

-If SFU owned, rented, leased or borrowed equipment is damaged or stolen, your department can submit a claim to recuperate some or all of the replacement costs.
-A $1,000 deductible applies in most cases; however, this may be reduced or waived dependent on the circumstances of the loss at the discretion of Risk Management.
+If SFU owned, rented, leased or borrowed equipment is damaged or stolen, your department can submit a claim to potentially recuperate some or all of the replacement costs (subject to review).
+A $1,000 deductible applies in most cases; however, this is dependent on the circumstances of the loss and at the discretion of Risk Management.

 If your department experiences a theft, report the incident to Campus Security immediately via the non-emergency line: 778.782.7991.